-I give programs for local groups and societies on a variety of family history topics.
+I give programs for local groups, societies, and libraries on a variety of family history topics.
 Here is a list of available programs:

 Becoming American: Research with Naturalization Records

 Although one of the most important tools in family history research, naturalization records can often be very difficult to locate.
 This program will explore naturalization records, the many tools available to assist you in your research, and successful strategies to locate citizenship records, utilizing both online and print resources.

 Using case studies from Chicago, Detroit, and other cities, this program will explore successful strategies for researching ancestors in large urban centers across the U.S.

 The Circle of Life: Research with Vital Records

 This program will explore records of birth, marriage, divorce, and death, their genealogical content, research strategies to identify exact event dates, and give specific examples of online indexes and records from across the United States.

 Coming to America: Research with Ship Passenger Lists